intel/meta-intel-sgx/README.md

-This README file contains information on the contents of the meta-intel-sgx layer.
+This README file contains information on the contents of the meta-intel-sgx layer to support Intel(R) SGX on Yocto.

-Please see the corresponding sections below for details.

 Dependencies
 ============

-This layer depends on:

 1) meta-oe for protobuf recipe
 URI: git://git.openembedded.org/meta-openembedded -b sumo